rhino9686/miniM0/README.md

 <img src="img/myUSBC.png" alt="drawing" width="600"/>

-I have also wired the 5V line to the ESD diode to protect against voltage spikes from connecting the USB cable.
+I also wired the 5V line to the ESD diode to protect against voltage spikes from connecting the USB cable.

 <img src="img/finishedESD.png" alt="drawing" width="600"/>

 Note: If you were using the D+ and D- lines of the USB port, you'd connect them to these IOx pins, but we left them floating here.
 The CC1 and CC2 lines can alos be protected optionally, but that's out of the scope of this design.

 Finally, we connect the 5V line to a 5V-3V3 LDO to provide a suitable voltage for our M0 MCU.